The highest value of a part of a graph is called a local maximum.

 #+# |

-We see that both #x=-1# and #x=1# correspond with a local minimum, and that #x=0# corresponds with a local maximum.
+We see that both #x=-1# and #x=1# correspond to local minima, and that #x=0# corresponds to a local maximum.

 The smaller value of #x# is indicated by #x_-# and the greater value by #x_+#.
 Write your answers as a simplified fraction.